skijit/notes/programming/aws/developer-cert-notes.md

   - Each microservice should have its own CI/CD pipeline
   - "Design for Failure"

-## CodeBuild
-- pay only for the time you use it
-- works on multiple runtimes
-- Continuous Integration Service
-- You can use existing CI/CD tools, like Jenkins, and CodeBuild is just for the worker nodes
-- Vs CodeDeploy
-  - CodeDeploy is for Ec2 instances

 ## Elastic Beanstalk
 - Quickly deploy and manage without worrying about infrastructure